Frederick Spencer, 4th Earl Spencer: Personal life

 Lord Spencer died at the family seat at Althorp, Brington, Northamptonshire, in December 1857, aged 59, and was succeeded in the earldom by his only son from his first marriage, John, who became a Liberal politician.
 Spencer's son from his second marriage, Charles, who succeeded in the earldom in 1910, was also a Liberal politician.
 The Countess Spencer died at Guilsborough, Northamptonshire, in October 1877, aged 52.
+Lord Spencer was Lady Diana Spencer's 2nd great grandfather.